evercoinx/meme-tools/README.md

     - `TOKEN_SYMBOL=TOKEN`

-3. If required, run this command to generate pool shares for the snipers:
+3. Optionally, run this command to generate pool shares for the snipers:

     ```bash
     yarn generate-shares